 Making this dairy-free using the instructions above doesn’t change matters either, due to the high coconut content.
 Coconut can be high FODMAP in large quantities!

 Can I make your gluten-free choc chip cookie dough ice cream in a food processor or standing mixer?

 Yes, of course!
 I actually use a stand mixer to make this because it has a lovely big bowl with high sides and easily controllable speed settings.
-A food processor would do a similar job, just make sure you scrape down the sides more regularly.
+A food processor would do a similar job, but has a tendency to blend everything up, so isn’t ideal.